ByteOtter/journey/content/posts/series/linux-intro/01_overview/index.md

 There are many more reasons to list, like the superior reliability in the enterprise business but this list would be getting out of hand and may be fit for a more in-depth look in the future.

-In contrast there is not real reason why you should not try Linux.
+In contrast there is not really a reason why you should not try Linux.
 Most distributions are free, small and can easily be run in a Virtual Machine.
 So there is really no barrier to entry here.

 ## Choosing the right flavour